Toxytod/Horreum/content/1. Active & Works/Master/5th Semester/Research Project/Structuralism & Categories (Team's Page).md

 - **Head of Conceptual Grounding**: Verifies that all notions are properly defined and thoroughly explained, either within the main content or referenced from background material.
 They should also check again notational consistency, in particular of the more discorsive sections that may be overlooked by HMO and HPO.
 ##### Active Roles
 These roles are the most essential to the actual construction of the project.
 Each one of these will be in function of some of the [[Structuralism & Categories (Team's Page)#Project's Tracks]], depending on whether they are [[Structuralism & Categories (Team's Page)#Background Tracks]] or [[Structuralism & Categories (Team's Page)#Claim Tracks]].
 - **Idea Developer**: They come up with an original idea presented it to the group and clearly write down a first exposition of the claim.
 They have then discussed it with all other team's members competent in the field and got "general approval".
-The idea will then be added to the [[Structuralism & Categories (Team's Page)#Claim Tracks]].
+The idea will then be added to the [[Structuralism & Categories (Tracks & Roles)#Claim Tracks]].
-- **Idea's Writer**: They write down the proper text getting to the conclusion exposed in one of the [[Structuralism & Categories (Team's Page)#Claim Tracks]] and ensure that everything they begin with is already presented in one of the [[Structuralism & Categories (Team's Page)#Background Tracks]] ensuring notational consistency.
+- **Idea's Writer**: They write down the proper text getting to the conclusion exposed in one of the [[Structuralism & Categories (Tracks & Roles)#Claim Tracks]] and ensure that everything they begin with is already presented in one of the [[Structuralism & Categories (Tracks & Roles)#Background Tracks]], ensuring notational consistency.
-- **Background Writer**: Once taken one of the [[Structuralism & Categories (Team's Page)#Background Tracks]], they expose it in the most clear way possible and keeping touch with people writing on the respective [[Structuralism & Categories (Team's Page)#Claim Tracks]].
+- **Background Writer**: Once taken one of the [[Structuralism & Categories (Tracks & Roles)#Background Tracks]], they expose it in the most clear way possible and keeping touch with people writing on the respective [[Structuralism & Categories (Tracks & Roles)#Claim Tracks]].